-Now 20 years and 19 days later the modern-day Vodafone Warriors will celebrate the club’s first two decades in existence with today’s 20th anniversary clash against the Broncos at their beloved home ground (2.00pm kick-off; match day sponsor: Vodafone).
+Now 20 years and 19 days later the modern-day Vodafone Warriors will celebrate the club’s first two decades in existence with tomorrow’s 20th anniversary clash against the Broncos at their beloved home ground (2.00pm kick-off; match day sponsor: Vodafone).

 There to join in the celebrations will be a number of players from the original side and also some who missed the opening night but featured in the inaugural campaign.

 The originals were (official club number in brackets):